SSbit01/Simple-Chat-Rooms/server/README.md

 # Back-End (Server)

 This project was made with [Express](https://expressjs.com/) and [Socket.IO](https://socket.io/).
 Remember to install local packages.
-You can run the following `npm scripts`:
+You can run the following npm scripts:

 - `dev` : starts the project with [nodemon](https://nodemon.io/)
 - `start` : starts the project